Salmon Wellington

 • In a pan, sauté the chopped onion and minced garlic until softened.
 Add in the frozen spinach and cook until heated through.
 Season with salt and remove from heat.

-• In a mixing bowl, combine cooled spinach mixture, fresh dill, cream cheese, lemon zest, and lemon juice.
+• In the same pan, add the fresh dill, cream cheese, lemon zest, and lemon juice.
 Mix well until all ingredients are evenly distributed.

 • On a lightly floured surface, roll out the puff pastry sheet to a thickness of about 1/4 inch.
 Cut the pastry into a rectangle large enough to enclose the salmon fillet completely.

-• Spread the spinach and cream cheese mixture onto the center of the pastry, leaving about 1 inch (2.5 cm) of pastry on all sides.
-Place the seasoned salmon fillet on top of the spinach and cheese mixture.
+• Spread half the spinach and cream cheese mixture onto the center of the pastry, leaving about 1 inch (2.5 cm) of pastry on all sides.
+Place the seasoned salmon fillet on top then add the remaining spinach and cheese mixture.

 • Carefully fold the pastry over the salmon, sealing the edges with the beaten egg yolk.
 Use a fork to press down on the edges to ensure a tight seal.
 Brush the top of the pastry with the beaten egg yolk.